MarcelliMentore/rusty/CONTRIBUTING.md

-# Contributing to precepta
+# Contributing to revicta

-Thank you for considering contributing to precepta!
+Thank you for considering contributing to revicta!
 Here are some guidelines to help you get started.

 General guidelines and requested contributions can be found in the How to Contribute section of the documentation.